theresenoest/Discrete_curve_group_code/README.md

 # Citation

-When used, the method should be cited with reference to [Lund et al. 2016](http://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-016-0129-z)
+When used, the method should be cited with reference to [Lund et al. 2016.](http://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-016-0129-z)

 Also, the code is to be cited in the acknowledgement section of the paper as "The code used for analysis is provided in a repository at https://github. com/xxx"

-or using the doi: in the method section of the paper
+or using the following doi: in the method section of the paper

 # Issues
-If any issues regarding the contents of the repository are discovered, we welcome feed-back.
+Please report any issues regarding the contents of the repository [here] (https://github.com/theresenoest/Discrete_curve_group_code/issues).